 The Fitbit One is conveniently small and easily clips onto your pocket, belt or even bra.
 In addition to sleep, the One tracks your daily activity, including steps taken, stairs climbed and calories burned.
 The device’s OLED screen let’s you keep track of your progress throughout the day so you know where you are against your goals and also doubles up as a clock.

 To track your sleep, you need to attach your One to the sleep wristband that comes included with the tracker.
 This might be a pain for some and comes with the risk of forgetting to do it and therefore, not capturing your sleep data.
-However, the wristband does allow you to take advantage of the silent alarm, which will wake you up with a quiet vibration at the best moment in your sleep cycle.
+However, the wristband does offer the silent alarm, to allow you to be woken up at the time you prefer with a quiet vibration.

 The One is a great option for those that prefer not to wear their device on their wrist day and night.